dmiller113/roguelikedev-does-the-complete-roguelike-tutorial/docs/part0.md

 The last, and most successful solution I tried was a plain webpack bundling.
 Note that at this point, I didn't have any webpack config and was using `./node_modules/bin/webpack` for all my webpack needs.
 After this bundled and ran on a browser, I started work on getting an `@` on screen with **Rot.js** and called it a night after finishing.

 # Part 0, Thinking
 The next few days, I was caught up thinking about an old desire of mine, to see a roguelike programmed in a functional language.
 My current functional language of choice is even web ready: **Elm**.
-After a few days of thinking, I was stuck at work after work for a few hours, so I made a branch and set to work.
+After a few days of thinking, I was stuck after work for a few hours, so I made a branch and set to work.
 Back to step 0.

 # Part 0, Elm
 So first things first.
 Remove all traces of webpack, babel, **everything**.
 One `rm` and a pruning of my `package.json` later, we were back at square one.